U01234567/course-overview-cis-tilburg/README.md

 * Filter by Theme or toggle individual courses.
 * Click a hex for details; click again or press Esc to close.
 * Use “Center” to reset the view.
-* Use Download/Print for a printable page.
+* Use Download as PNG for a printable / shareable image.

 # Troubleshooting